The Large and Likely Inefficiency of Stable Matching Mechanisms

-The student-proposing Deferred Acceptance (DA) algorithm is widely used to assign pupils to schools because it produces a stable allocation and incentivizes parents to rank schools truthfully.
-However, DA can result in outcomes that are Pareto-inefficient for students; in some cases, it may assign every student to one of their least-preferred schools \citep{kesten2010school}.
-Its inefficiencies have also been documented empirically.
-For instance, \citet{abdulkadirouglu2009strategy} show that approximately 2\% of students in the New York City high school match---which uses a version of DA---could have been assigned to a more preferred school without harming others.
+Stability is a central principle in the design of school choice mechanisms.
+It eliminates justified envy, promotes perceived fairness, and underlies the widespread adoption of the student-proposing Deferred Acceptance (DA) algorithm, which generates the student-optimal stable matching.
+Thus, if stability is a fundamental design desideratum, DA provides the natural benchmark.

-To address this inefficiency while preserving weaker forms of stability and strategy-proofness, several mechanisms that Pareto dominate DA have been proposed.
-One such mechanism---\citeauthor{kesten2010school}'s Efficiency-Adjusted Deferred Acceptance (EADA)---has shown exceptional promise in both theory and the lab.
-Yet empirical work suggests that EADA's efficiency gains may be unevenly distributed (see Section \ref{sec:literature}).
-Consequently, a natural theoretical question emerges: \emph{which and how many students can improve their DA placement under EADA, and more generally, under efficient mechanisms that Pareto dominate DA?}
+Yet stability comes at a cost, because even the student-optimal stable matching need not be Pareto efficient.
+Some students could receive strictly better assignments without making anyone worse off, and the degree of this inefficiency may be significant both in theory and in practice.\footnote{DA may assign every student to one of their least-preferred schools \citep{kesten2010school}, and approximately 2\% of students in the New York City high school match, which uses a version of DA, could have been assigned to a more preferred school without harming others \citep{abdulkadirouglu2009strategy}.} This observation raises two important questions: \emph{how many students could improve their DA placement without harming others}, and \emph{how many of them could do so simultaneously}?
+These are the questions we address in this paper.